Kilo Code Integrations

 What Happens After Connecting

-Once your Git provider is connected, the following features are enabled in Kilo:
+Once your integrations are connected, the following features are enabled in Kilo:

 Cloud Agents